Lebanese women look for greater role in parliament elections

 The new law introduced a complicated proportional representation system that would preserve the sectarian nature of the parliament.
 But some argue it will offer women and independents a better chance.

 Local groups, along with the UN and EU, are encouraging political parties to have a voluntary quota for women on their lists.
-Women's groups are contemplating all-women lists as well as a campaign of "no-woman, no-vote" to pressure political parties to include women on their lists.
-(AFP) UZM .
+Women's groups are contemplating all-women lists as well as a campaign of "no-woman, no-vote" to pressure political parties to include women on their lists. (